yangyugit/dynamic_stlf/README.md

 fusing_lstm.m shows the fusing LSTMs method.

-trim_agg.m shows the trim aggregation method, which depends the shallow_neural_networks.m to obtain the FNN, ELM, and RBF base models.
+trim_agg.m shows the trim aggregation method, which uses in the shallow_neural_networks.m to obtain the FNN, ELM, and RBF base models.

-Note that, all the training procedures of the base models take lots of time.
+**Note that, all the training procedures of the base models take lots of time.**

-For the dynamic ensemble method,
+**For the dynamic ensemble method:**

 ensemble_forecast.m illustrates the dynamic ensemble method.

-static_est.m, pf_dyanmic_est.m are the function in ensemble_forecast.m to relize the state estimation of weight coefficients.
+static_est.m, pf_dyanmic_est.m are the function in ensemble_forecast.m to realize the state estimation of weight coefficients.

-test_case_2 file has the similar sturcture of test_case_1_file.
+**test_case_2 file** has the similar sturcture of **test_case_1_file**.

 #### Recommendation
-To only check the performance of dynamic ensemble method for residential load forecasting performance, you can only run the ensemble_forecasting.m to get the error indices .csv file, and run the figure_plot.m to obtain the preformance figures.
+To only check the performance of dynamic ensemble method for residential load forecasting performance, **you can only run the ensemble_forecasting.m to get the error indices .csv file, and run the figure_plot.m to obtain the preformance figures. **